awasicek/jar/README.md

 Ready to make a jar and add some memories?
 Visit [the Jar](https://fierce-taiga-61470.herokuapp.com/) to get started!
 Have fun!

 ##User Stories
+As a user, I want a fun and intuitive way to store memories about certain subjects using my computer or mobile device.

 As a user, I want to attach pictures to my memories.

 As a user, I want the jars to feel like physical objects and not just a place to save photos and lines of text.

-As a user, I want to share my jars with the people that I choose.
+As a user, I want to share my jars with only the people that I choose.

+As a user, I want to enable select friends to contribute to certain jars that I create.

 ##Future Implementations
 * Improve styling and animation of memories so it feels more like the user is filling out an actual note card and then it goes in the jar.
 A jar's image should update periodically based on the number of memories in it to simulate it filling up.